ramanv0/Gitlet/README.md

   where the two hexadecimal numerals following "Merge:" consist of the first seven digits of the first and second parents' commit ids, in that order.
 The first parent is the current branch when the **merge** command was executed; the second is that of the merged-in branch (as in regular Git).

 - **Failure cases**: None

+### global-log
+- **Usage**: java gitlet.Main global-log
+- **Description**: Like log, except displays information about all commits ever made, in no specific order.
+- **Failure cases**: None

+### find
+- **Usage**: java gitlet.Main find [commit message]
+- **Description**: Prints out the ids of all commits that have the given commit message, one per line.
+If there are multiple such commits, prints the ids out on separate lines.
+The commit message is a single operand; to indicate a multiword message, put the operand in quotation marks, as for the **commit** command above.
+- **Failure cases**: If no such commit exists, prints the error message "Found no commit with that message." and exits.
+- **Differences from Git**: Doesn't exist in real Git.
+Similar effects can be achieved by grepping the output of log.

+### status
+- **Usage**: java gitlet.Main status
+- **Description**: Displays what branches currently exist, and marks the current branch with a *.
+Also displays what files have been staged for addition or removal.
+The following is an example of the exact format the **status** command follows:

+      === Branches ===
+      *master
+      other-branch

+      === Staged Files ===
+      wug.txt
+      wug2.txt

+      === Removed Files ===
+      goodbye.txt

+      === Modifications Not Staged For Commit === junk.txt (deleted)
+      wug3.txt (modified)

+      === Untracked Files ===
+      random.stuff

+  There is an empty line between sections.
+Entries are listed in lexicographic order, using the Java string-comparison order (the asterisk does not count).
+A file in the working directory is "modified but not staged" if it is:
+    - Tracked in the current commit, changed in the working directory, but not staged; or
+    - Staged for addition, but with different contents than in the working directory; or
+    - Staged for addition, but deleted in the working directory; or
+    - Not staged for removal, but tracked in the current commit and deleted from the working directory.

+  The final category ("Untracked Files") is for files present in the working directory but neither staged for addition nor tracked.
+This includes files that have been staged for removal, but then re-created without Gitlet's knowledge.
+Any subdirectories that may have been introduced are ignored, since Gitlet does not deal with them.

+- **Failure cases**: None